GFDRR/dfcv-scan/README.md

 </a>

-### Examples
+### Usage Example
-At minimum, you will need to specify the [ISO 3166-1 alpha-3 code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) and administrative level (ADM1, ADM2, ADM3, etc.) for your country of interest.
+At minimum, you will need to specify the country's [ISO code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) and administrative level (e.g. ADM1, ADM2, etc.).
+If you have an ACLED API key, you may also  specify it here.

 ```py
 from dfcv_colocation_mapping import data_download